 The following tables show the outstanding positions for each type of derivative contract as of the date of each statement of financial position:

-(**) All quantities expressed in tons and m3.
+(**) All quantities expressed either in tons or cubic meters, as applicable.

 Commodity future contract fair values are computed with reference to quoted market prices on future exchanges.